SVDotsenko/portfolio-project-5/README.md

 3. Name your database and select the "Tiny Turtle Free" plan.
 4. Select the data center near you and click "Review".
 5. Click "Create Instance".
-6. Click on your new database instance you just created in section Details you will see Password and URL, this corresponds to the SECRET_KEY and DATABASE_URL.
+6. Click on your new database instance you just created in section Details you will see Password and URL, this corresponds to the SECRET_KEY and DATABASE_URL in [env.md](env.md).

 #### Creating models on ElephantSQL